The Instream Flow Program (ISF) balances the needs of humans and wildlife in rivers and lakes.

 In 2018, the Instream Flow Program established that the Cold River, the Warner River, and the upper Ashuelot River were the highest-priority designated rivers for Protected Instream Flow Studies.
 Protected Instream Flow Studies on the Cold and Warner Rivers are underway, and the study of the upper Ashuelot River is beginning in 2021.

 With studies now under way for all three of these rivers, the time has come to identify the next priority rivers for implementation of the Instream Flow Program.
 A proposed 2021 Priority List of the next rivers to be studied has identified three additional rivers as priorities for studies: the lower Ashuelot, Isinglass and Pemigewasset Rivers.
-During Winter 2021, NHDES will work with stakeholders and the public to confirm these as the next rivers as priorities for protected instream flow studies.
+Beginning during Winter 2021, NHDES has been working with stakeholders and the public to confirm these as the next rivers as priorities for protected instream flow studies.
 Please visit the ISF River Prioritization page for more information about the process, and feel free to contact us if you have an opinion regarding rivers that you believe should be a priority for instream flow protection.

 For more information, please visit the ISF webpage or contact Wayne Ives, Instream Flow Program Coordinator, at Wayne.Ives@des.nh.gov or at (603) 271-3548 or Joe Schmidl, Instream Flow Specialist at Joseph.Schmidl@des.nh.gov or at (603) 271-3280.